Official Information Act

-If you wish to request personal information held by the BOPDHB about yourself, visit the your patient rights and privacy section for information.
+If you wish to request personal information we hold about you, see your patient rights and privacy.

 When we receive your request, we will find all the information you have asked for and review it carefully.
 We may need to consult others in order to make a decision on your request.

 We will provide you with the information you requested unless there is a good reason not to.
 The reasons for withholding information are specified in the legislation.

 They apply when release would harm a protected interest such as the maintenance of the law, personal privacy, confidentiality or commercial information.

 Some reasons for withholding are subject to a ‘public interest test’, where as part of our decision on your request we will consider whether there are public interest considerations that mean we should release the information.